AdobeDocs/experience-manager-65.en/help/sites-developing/spa-architecture.md

 This article presents important questions to consider when engaging a front-end developer to develop a SPA for AEM and gives an overview of the architecture of AEM with respect to deploying SPAs on AEM.

->[!NOTE]
->
->The Single-Page Application (SPA) Editor feature requires AEM 6.4 service pack 2 or newer.
->
->The SPA Editor is the recommended solution for projects that require SPA framework based client-side rendering (e.g. React or Angular).

-## Maven Archetype for SPA Starter Kit {#maven-archetype-for-spa-starter-kit}

-Any SPA project on AEM should leverage the [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype).

 ## SPA Development Principles for AEM {#spa-development-principles-for-aem}

 Developing single page applications on AEM assumes that the front-end developer observes standard best practices when creating an SPA.
 If as a front end developer you follow these general best practices as well as few AEM-specific principles, your SPA will be functional with [AEM and its content-authoring capabilities](/help/sites-developing/spa-walkthrough.md#content-editing-experience-with-spa).

-* **[Portability](/help/sites-developing/spa-architecture.md#portability) -** As with any components, the components should be built to be as portable as possible.
-The SPA should be built with portably and reusable components, avoiding static paths that refer to the content structure.
+* ** [Portability](/help/sites-developing/spa-architecture.md#portability) -** As with any components, the components should be built to be as portable as possible.
+The SPA should be built with portably and reusable components.

-* **[AEM Drives Site Structure](/help/sites-developing/spa-architecture.md#aem-drives-site-structure)** - The front-end developer creates components and owns their internal structure, but relies on AEM to define the content structure of the site.
+* ** [AEM Drives Site Structure](/help/sites-developing/spa-architecture.md#aem-drives-site-structure) - **The front end developer creates components and owns their internal structure, but relies on AEM to define the content structure of the site.
-* **[Dynamic Rendering](/help/sites-developing/spa-architecture.md#dynamic-rendering) -** All rendering should be dynamic.
+* ** [Dynamic Rendering](/help/sites-developing/spa-architecture.md#dynamic-rendering) -** All rendering should be dynamic.
-* **[Dynamic Routing](#dynamic-routing) -** The SPA is responsible for the routing and AEM listens to it and fetches the component data based on it.
+* ** [Dynamic Routing](/content.md#main-pars_header_1105486143) -** The SPA is responsible for the routing and AEM listens to it and fetches based on it.
 Any routing should be dynamic as well.

 If you keep these principles in mind as you develop your SPA, it will be as flexible and as future proof as possible while enabling all supported AEM authoring functionality.